jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) be in the prescribed form.
-(2) A notice of proposed adjustment issued by the Commissioner must— (a) identify the adjustment or adjustments proposed to be made to the assessment; and (b) provide a concise statement of the key facts and the law in sufficient detail to inform the disputant of the grounds for the Commissioner's proposed adjustment or adjustments; and
+(2) A notice of proposed adjustment issued by the Commissioner must— (a) identify the adjustment or adjustments proposed to be made to the assessment; and (b) provide a concise statement of the key facts and the law in sufficient detail to advise the disputant of the grounds for the Commissioner's proposed adjustment or adjustments; and
   (c) state how the law applies to the facts.
-(3) A notice of proposed adjustment issued by a disputant must— (a) identify the adjustment or adjustments proposed to be made to the assessment; and (b) provide a statement of the facts and the law in sufficient detail to inform the Commissioner of the grounds for the disputant's proposed adjustment or adjustments; and
+(3) A notice of proposed adjustment issued by a disputant must— (a) identify the adjustment or adjustments proposed to be made to the assessment; and (b) provide a statement of the facts and the law in sufficient detail to advise the Commissioner of the grounds for the disputant's proposed adjustment or adjustments; and
   (c) state how the law applies to the facts; and
   (d) include copies of the documents of which the disputant is aware at the time that the notice is issued that are significantly relevant to the issues arising between the Commissioner and the disputant.